Common Symptoms to Expect in the First Month of Pregnancy

 Stay Active

 Engaging in light exercise, such as walking or swimming, can help boost your energy levels and improve your mood.
-Always consult your healthcare provider before starting any new exercise regimen during pregnancy.
+Always consult your healthcare provider before starting any new exercise regimen during pregnancy.=

 When to Consult a Healthcare Provider

-While many early pregnancy symptoms are typical, its essential to know when to seek medical advice.
+While many pregnancy symptoms in the first month are typical, it’s essential to know when to seek medical advice.
 If you experience severe pain, heavy bleeding, or any other unusual symptoms, contact your healthcare provider immediately.

 Frequently Asked Questions